mvdh7/PyCO2SYS/docs/validate.md

     The new extended MATLAB version includes the full range of input marine carbonate system parameters, NH<sub>3</sub> and H<sub>2</sub>S, and the [PF87](../refs/#p) input option for the hydrogen fluoride [dissociation constant](../co2sys/#settings).

-    However, it still cannot be used to validate the [buffer factors](../co2sys/#buffer-factors) (again, except for the Revelle factor), nor the [total calcium](../co2sys/#totals-estimated-from-salinity) molinity.
+    However, it still cannot be used to validate the [buffer factors](../co2sys/#buffer-factors) (again, except for the Revelle factor), nor directly the [total calcium](../co2sys/#totals-estimated-from-salinity) molinity.

 !!! tip "Do it yourself"